panncherry/Flix/README.md

 The following **stretch** features are implemented:

 - [x] User can tap a poster in the collection view to see a detail screen of that movie (+3pts)
-- [ ] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer (+3pts)
+- [x] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer (+3pts)
 - [x] Customize the navigation bar (+1pt)
 - [x] List in any optionals you didn't finish from last week (+1-3pts)
-- ... func searchBarTextDidBeginEditing(_ searchBar: UISearchBar)
-- ...func searchBarCancelButtonClicked(_ searchBar: UISearchBar)
+- ...
+User can search for a movie (+3pt)
+- ...
+While poster is being fetched, user see's a placeholder image (+1pt)
+- ...
+User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
+- ...
+Customize the selection effect of the cell (+1pt)
+- ...
+For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
 ...
-User can "Pull to refresh" the poster image collection view ...
 User sees a loading state while waiting for the poster images to load ...
 User sees an alert when there's a networking error